Protecting Copyright of Medical Pre-trained Language Models: Training-Free Backdoor Model Watermarking

 \subsection{Overview}

-The process of our proposed method is illustrated in Figure~\ref{fig2} and consists of three stages: (1) Generating Trigger Words Paired with Medical Terms: This stage involves generating pairs of backdoor trigger words and medical terms using identity information and a key.
-(2) Watermarking Medical Pre-trained Language Model: In this stage, the word embeddings layer of the Med-PLMs is modified according to the pairs of trigger words and medical terms generated in the previous stage.
-(3) Downstream Tasks Verification: In this final stage, texts containing trigger words are input into the suspicious FMs.
+The process of our proposed method is illustrated in Figure~\ref{fig2} and consists of three stages: (1) Generating Triggers Paired with Medical Terms: This stage generates pairs of backdoor triggers and medical terms using identity information and a key.
+(2) Watermarking Medical Pre-trained Language Model: In this stage, the word embeddings layer of the Med-PLMs is modified according to the pairs of triggers and medical terms generated in the previous stage.
+(3) Downstream Tasks Verification: In this stage, texts containing triggers are fed into the suspicious FMs.
 The output is observed to determine whether it meets the corresponding watermark extraction criteria for each task, thereby verifying the model's copyright.

-Below, we will introduce the design motivation and implementation method for each stage in detail.
+Below we detail the design motivation and implementation approach for each stage.